Appeasement: German annexation of Lithuania's Klaipėda Region

 Rumours had reached the Lithuanian government to the effect that Germany had specific plans to take over Klaipėda.
-On 12 March 1939, Foreign Minister Juosas Urbšys represented Lithuania at the coronation of Pope Pius XII in Rome.
+On 12 March 1939, Foreign Minister Juozas Urbšys represented Lithuania at the coronation of Pope Pius XII in Rome.
 On Urbšys's return to Lithuania, he stopped in Berlin with the hope of clarifying the growing rumours.
 On 20 March, just five days after the German occupation of Prague, German Foreign Minister Joachim von Ribbentrop agreed to meet Urbšys but not the Lithuanian Ambassador to Berlin, Kazys Škirpa, who was asked to wait in another room.
 The conversation lasted for about 40 minutes.
 Ribbentrop demanded the return of Klaipėda to Germany and threatened military action.
 Urbšys relayed the verbal ultimatum to the Lithuanian government.
 Because the ultimatum was never set down in writing and did not include a formal deadline, some historians downplay its importance and describe it as a "set of demands", rather than as an ultimatum.
 However, it was made clear that force would be used should Lithuania resist, and Lithuania was warned not to seek help from other nations.
 A clear deadline was not given, but Lithuania was told to make a speedy decision and that any clashes or German casualties would inevitably provoke a response from the German military.

 Lithuania secretly informed the signatories of the Klaipėda Convention about those demands since technically, Lithuania could not transfer Klaipėda without the signatories' approvals.
-Italy and Japan supported Germany in the matter, and the United Kingdom and France expressed sympathy for Lithuania but chose not to offer any material assistance and followed a well-publicized policy of appeasing Hitler.
+Italy and Japan supported Germany in the matter, and the United Kingdom and France expressed sympathy for Lithuania but chose not to offer any material assistance and followed a well-publicized policy of appeasement.
 The British treated the issue in the same way as the earlier Sudeten Crisis and made no plans to assist Lithuania or the other Baltic States if they were attacked by Germany.
 The Soviets supported Lithuania in principle but did not wish to disrupt their relations with Germany since they were contemplating the German-Soviet Pact.
 Without any material international support, Lithuania had no choice but to accept the ultimatum.
 Lithuanian diplomacy characterized the concession as a "necessary evil" to enable Lithuania to preserve its independence, and it maintained the hope that it was merely a temporary retreat.